-We entered into a licensing agreement with Epizyme pursuant to which we obtained a co-exclusive license to develop, an exclusive license to commercialize and a co-exclusive license to manufacture tazemetostat in China, Hong Kong, Taiwan and Macau for all therapeutic and palliative uses in epithelioid sarcoma, follicular lymphoma (second line and third line), diffuse large B-cell lymphoma and any other indications that are approved according to the terms of the licensing agreement.
+We entered into a licensing agreement with Epizyme pursuant to which we obtained a co-exclusive license to develop, an exclusive license to commercialize and a co-exclusive license to manufacture tazemetostat in mainland China, Hong Kong, Taiwan and Macau for all therapeutic and palliative uses in epithelioid sarcoma, FL (2L and 3L), DLCBL and any other indications that are approved according to the terms of the licensing agreement.
 For more details, please see "-Our Collaborations-Epizyme."

-HMPL-453-The intellectual property portfolio for HMPL-453 as of December 31, 2023 is summarized below:
+Fanregratinib - The intellectual property portfolio for fanregratinib as of December 31, 2024 is summarized below: